youngzhu/algs4-go/README.md

 </ul>

 ## Contribution
 Feel free to pull requests and issue reports.
-I appreciate the contribution of high-quality test cases, code fixes and coding style improvements.
+Appreciate the contribution of high-quality test cases, code fixes and coding style improvements.